Best daily deals

 Over-ear headphones offer the best sound quality and soundstage, which is how headphones reproduce spatial cues, due to mammoth drivers.

-If it seems like this pair of headphones is a bit out of place, it’s probably due to the fact that our staff has decades of experience with it, and it still holds up today.
-It can be found in classrooms, studios, and even some speech labs.
-If you’re looking for headphones under $100 that have proven many times over that it lasts for years on end, this is the pair of headphones to buy.
+If this pair of headphones seems a bit out of place, it’s probably because our staff has decades of experience with them, and they still hold up today.
+They can be found in classrooms, studios, and even some speech labs.
+If you’re looking for headphones under $100 that have proven many times over that they last for years on end, this is the pair of headphones to buy.

 Sony MDR-7506